Kilonova-Catcher/KNC-Manual/doc/KNC_GRANDMA.md

 KNC and GRANDMA have already collaborated on several successful campaigns, including follow-up of gravitational wave events and the **SN2023wrk** supernova.
 These efforts show how professional–citizen partnerships can meaningfully advance discovery in multi-messenger astronomy.

-You can find more of KNC-GRANDMA publications [here](https://forge.in2p3.fr/projects/kilonova-catcher/wiki).
+You can find more about KNC-GRANDMA publications and KNC activity [here](https://forge.in2p3.fr/projects/kilonova-catcher/wiki).
 If you need access to this website:
 1. Select Register in the upper right.
 2. When you get to the following page, make sure to select “Join an existing project” and type in “kilonova-catcher”.
 Refer to Cristina Andrade and Sarah Antier in the comment section.